 Blood type B the nomad is usually able to resist many of the most severe diseases such as heart disease and cancer, but is susceptible to immune-systems disorders such as multiple sclerosis, lupus and chronic fatigue syndrome.
 Still their systems are sturdy.

-From the many researches on blood types, it is said if B follows the carefully recommended diet overcoming or even bypassing several of these severe diseases might be possible.
+From the many research on blood types, it is said if B follows the carefully recommended diet overcoming or even bypassing several of these severe diseases might be possible.
 They can live a long and healthy life.

 The Nomad can consume both the best of all meats and vegetables, but these foods, corn, buckwheat, lentils, peanuts and sesame seeds affect the efficiency of their metabolic process.
 This result in type B being fatigue, retaining fluid and also experiencing a severe drop in blood sugar after eating a meal.